catalystneuro/neuroconv/docs/conversion_examples_gallery/recording/plexon2.rst

     pip install neuroconv[plexon]

 .. warning::
-    When running plexon2 files conversion on platforms other than Windows, you also need to install `wine <https://www.winehq.org/>`_.
+    When running plexon2 conversion on platforms other than Windows, you also need to install `wine <https://www.winehq.org/>`_.

 Convert Plexon2 recording data to NWB using :py:class:`~neuroconv.datainterfaces.ecephys.plexon.plexondatainterface.Plexon2RecordingInterface`.